-And worse of all, I felt that the more I took on and the more things I had going in my business and life… that the better off I was.
+And worse, I felt that the more I took on and the more things I had going in my business and life, the better off I was.

 In that life, being “busy” was a good thing and when people asked how I’ve been my default answer was always…

 … almost like it was a badge of honor to be “busy.”